Particular/docs.particular.net/samples/faulttolerance/sample.md

 Run the solution again, but this time use `Ctrl-F5` so that Visual Studio does not break each time the exception is thrown, sending a message from the 'Client' console.

-You should see the endpoint scroll a bunch of warnings, ultimately putting out an error, and stopping, like this:
+The endpoint should scroll through a bunch of warnings, ultimately putting out an error, and stopping, like this:

 **Server Output**